schmudde/blog/content/pages/timeline.md

 uuid:
 ---

-Timeline of Events Discussed on this Blog
+Significant events in the history of information previously covered on [Beyond the Frame](/).

 <div class="container">

 <div class="timeline-item" date-is='May 19, 2020' machine-date='2020-05-19'>

-## Joe Rogan Signs With Spotify
+## Podcaster Joe Rogan Signs With Spotify

 Joe Rogan announced an exclusive deal with Spotify that [sent data archivists scrambling](https://www.reddit.com/r/Archiveteam/comments/gmzg5l/joe_rogan_moving_his_show_to_spotify_possible/) to save the media and community discussions surrounding his show on YouTube.
 The deal is worth more than $100 million according to Anne Steele of The Wall Street Journal, “Spotify Strikes Podcast Deal With Joe Rogan Worth More Than $100 Million.”